-- The cost to hire app developers in the Czech Republic ranges from 22 to 50 USD/hour.
+- The cost in the Czech Republic ranges from 22 to 50 USD/hour.
 Average rate – 33 USD/hour.

-- The cost to hire app developers in Romania ranges from 22 to 50 USD/hour.
-Average rate – 33 USD/hour.
+- The cost in Romania ranges from 22 to 50 USD/hour.
+Average cost – 33 USD/hour.

-- The cost to hire app developers in Hungary ranges from 21 to 48 USD/hour.
+- The cost in Hungary ranges from 21 to 48 USD/hour.
 Average rate – 30 USD/hour.

-The cost of hiring app developers in Central Europe is homogeneous, and comparable to South European prices.
+The rates in Central Europe are homogeneous and comparable to South European prices.

 Cost to hire app developers in Eastern Europe

-Key countries in the region: Belarus, Ukraine, Russia.
+Key countries in the region: Belarus, Ukraine, and Russia.

-- The cost to hire app developers in Belarus ranges from 20 to 48 USD/hour.
+- The cost in Belarus ranges from 20 to 48 USD/hour.
 Average rate – 28 USD/hour.

-- The cost to hire app developers in Ukraine ranges from 19 to 50 USD/hour.
+- The cost in Ukraine ranges from 19 to 50 USD/hour.
 Average rate – 29 USD/hour.

-The cost of hiring app developers in Eastern Europe is homogeneous, and comparable to South European prices.
+The costs in Eastern Europe are homogeneous and comparable to South European prices.